csmcallister/learning-data-science/README.md

-# LearningDS
+# learning-data-science
 A repo for learning data science through Python.
 # Description:

 A liberal arts student endeavors to learn Python, statistics, and mathematics by creating lessons that teach the selfsame subjects.
+These lessons are meant to be accessible to anyone and have a few guiding principles:
+- Active Learning - you'll only learn by doing, so each lesson has plenty of (hopefully) engaging exercises.
+- Inductive Chain Learning - new concepts build upon mastery (or at least familiarity) with old ones.

 # Table of Contents:
 #### Learn Python
 1. Intro to Python
 2. Object Oriented Programming